 - Dry your feet thoroughly after washing them completely

 - Clip your toenails in a straight line, not curved with the shape of your toe

 - Disinfect the tools you use on your toes, like toenail clippers

 - Change your socks frequently throughout the day

 - Stay away from tight hosiery

-Your Manhattan foot doctor often advises you to try self-care when nail fungus is first suspected.
-Some of the techniques are described in the prevention steps noted above; others may include:
+Your Manhattan foot doctor recommends against self-care when nail fungus is first suspected.

 If everything suggested by your Manhattan foot doctor doesn’t work, you may be a candidate for more aggressive toenail fungus treatment that may include: